iusmac/7SIM/README.md

 subscribes to these changes and remains working in the background.
 Since this app was developed on purpose to not waste system resources and do all the work on-demand, there is currently no workaround to this.

+#### 3. Irreversibly Invalidated SIM PIN Codes
+The SIM PIN codes will become unusable under the following conditions:
+1. After disabling the secure screen lock method (e.g., re-configuring it to "_None_" or "_Swipe_")
+2. After clearing the data for the **system built-in Settings app** via "App Info > Storage & Cache > Clear storage"

+These actions will irreversibly invalidate the secret key, making the SIM PIN decryption operation impossible.
+To restore functionality, you'll need to provide all SIM PIN codes again to regenerate the secret key.

 # Contributing
 ### Contribute Code